Accurate mean-field equation for voter model dynamics on scale-free networks: The modified mean-field equation

 \section{The modified mean-field equation}

 In this section, we derive the modified mean-field equation (mMFE) from the evolution equation of the first-order moments.
 We have to rely on two assumptions, the \emph{correlation assumption} and the \emph{interchangeability assumption}, which are explained in more detail later.
 For simplicity, we consider the case of $\numO = 2$ opinions.
-The general case is analogous, and is treated in the appendix~\ref{sec:appendix}.
-In the binary-state case, it is sufficient to only work with the (expected) weighted share $\wsh_1$ of opinion $1$, which we will denote as $\wsh = \wsh_1$ for simplicity.
+The general case is analogous, and is treated in Appendix~\ref{sec:appendix}.
+In the binary-state case, it is sufficient to only work with the (expected) weighted share $\wsh_1$ of opinion $1$, which we will denote as $\wsh = \wsh_1 \in [0,1]$ for simplicity.
 It can be defined as

-where expectation is taken with respect to stochasticity in the dynamical evolution and possibly uncertainty in the initial state.
+where expectation is taken with respect to randomness in the dynamical evolution and possibly also in the initial state.
 Recall that in the CNVM the rate at which node $i$ in state $x_i = 0$ transitions to state $1$ is given by

-where $A$ denotes the adjacency matrix of the network.
+where $(A_{i,j})_{i,j\in [N]}\in\{0,1\}^{N\times N} $ denotes the adjacency matrix of the network.
 Hence, the evolution of the first-order moment $\E[\x_\nip]$ is

 By inserting the equality $\P(\x_\nip = 0)\, \E[\x_\nis \mid \x_\nip = 0] = \E[(1 - \x_\nip) \x_\nis]$, this implies

 Hence, it follows that

 We break up the second-order moments via the \emph{(weak) correlation assumption}